patel-priyank/Infinite-Wallpapers/README.md

 # Infinite Wallpapers

-Load beautiful wallpapers infinitely from Unsplash with a simple web app.
+Infinite Wallpapers is a simple web app that loads wallpapers from Unsplash with infinite scroll.
+It uses the Unsplash API to fetch and display images seamlessly.

 ## Usage